dwei-exe/2025-Robot-Controls/README.md

 ### Motor Controllers
 - We use **VEX Victor SPX** motor controllers for reliable motor actuation.
+- We use 2 goBilda 5202 Series Yellow Jackets (which have a 6mm D-Shaft) at 30RPM and 60RPM for the main arm joints.
+They come with built-in quadrature encoders for PID controls.
+The specifications of these FTC legal motors are available [here](https://www.gobilda.com/yellow-jacket-planetary-gear-motors?srsltid=AfmBOopsTfxfbD4u5MEE4EgBx47DAuOrVyuZktkP877sHpAUvZp4fgEy).
 - Detailed **pin mappings**, connection instructions, and setup notes can be found in [`epsilon25.ino`](./epsilon25.ino).

 ---